Zetaphor/heresphere-server/README.md

 # User Guide

-## Setting the Link Server address
+## Step 1 - Setting the Link Server address

 Start the server.
 Load the HereSphere web browser and click the cog wheel to open the settings.
 In the `Link Server` field, enter the URL you were given from the server window.